MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
 You won't actually need to write any additional code.

 > [!NOTE]
 > .NET Core 2.1 and.
-NET Core 3.1 versions of the C# templates are now available.\
+NET Core 3.1 versions of the C# templates are available.\
 > When creating new bots, you should use the .NET Core 3.1 version.\
 > The C# bot samples all use .NET Core 3.1.
 The .NET Core 2.1 can be found in this repository branch (add link).\
-> See also the important note about creating and deploying .NET Core 3.1 bots in [Tutorial: Create and deploy a basic bot](~/v4sdk/bot-builder-tutorial-basic-deploy.md).
+> See also the note about creating and deploying .NET Core 3.1 bots in [Tutorial: Create and deploy a basic bot](~/v4sdk/bot-builder-tutorial-basic-deploy.md).

 ## Start your bot in Visual Studio